Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Malware detection and classification

 \section{Malware detection and classification}

 The malware detection and classification problem is the third group of cyber threat investigation problems that we consider in this review.
 A malware is defined as a software specifically designed to disrupt, damage or gain access to a computer system.
-Nowadays there are many types of malware, such as spyware, adware, ransomware, amongst others, including several variations of them.
+Nowadays there are many types of malware, such as spyware, adware, ransomware, among others, including several variations of them.
 That is why the fast detection of unknown malware is one of the biggest concerns of cyber security.
 However, accurate detection is not the only task required when dealing with malicious software.
 Malware have to be classified into families for a better understanding of how they infect computers, their threat level and therefore, how to be protected against them.
 Correct classification of new malware into known families may also speed-up the process of reverse-engineering to fix computer systems that were infected.
-In order to have good explanatory and predictive models for the malware detection and classification problem, researchers have mainly used the content of the malware in two ways, either by using the hexadecimal representation of the binary code or the dynamic trace.